 Under periods of great stress, anxiety, depression or major trauma the body uses up much of its energy stores, leaving the body running low.
 At this state instead of being able to move past one’s hurdle, a draining state will persist and it may potentially get worse (Greenfield, 2014).

 Stress is attributed to the release of cortisol by the adrenal glands.
-Cortisol, along with aldosterone, epinephrine, norepinephrine, dehydroepiandrosterone and adrenocorticotropic hormone are produced within the adrenal glands and aid the body in adapting and dealing with stress – an anti-stress hormone; among other things (Ibid) (Kharrazian, 2010).
+Cortisol, along with aldosterone, epinephrine, norepinephrine, dehydroepiandrosterone and adrenocorticotropic hormones are produced within the adrenal glands and aid the body in adapting and dealing with stress – an anti-stress hormone; among other things (Ibid) (Kharrazian, 2010).

 There is a limit to the benefit.
 If your body believes that it is constantly in a fight or flight state – a physiological response that happens as a reaction to a perceived harmful event, attack, or threat to survival (stressful job, financial issues, car accident, divorce, illness) – ones adrenal glands will become hyperactive proliferating the production of cortisol in relation to the demands of stress; this may go on for weeks, months or even years (Greenfield, 2014) (Kharrazian, 2010).
 One will start to experience a sense of fatigue, unexplained tiredness even when stimulates, such as coffee are present.
-Insomnia and weight gain will start to arise and become evident as cortisol levels rise in the body, eventually resulting in a resistance to thyroid hormones (Greenfield, 2014).
+Insomnia and weight gain will start to arise and become evident as cortisol levels rise in the body, eventually resulting in resistance to thyroid hormones (Greenfield, 2014).

 High cortisol levels in the body would also negatively implicate the following: